 Appliance Pick Pack System Overview

 Asurion is a global technology solutions company known for their technology insurance and support.
-Asurion started to offer in-home appliance repairs as part of their services.
-In order to complete the repairs, Asurion Experts (technicians) need to pick up parts to bring to the customers’ homes.
-Experts go to their nearest Forward Stocking Locations (FSL’s) to pick up ordered parts and then drive to their different homes.
-FSL operators receive the shipments of parts, scan them in, organize them into boxes so that when the Expert arrives at the FSL, it is a quick and smooth transition for the FSL operators to hand over the boxes to the Expert.
+Recently, Asurion started to offer in-home appliance repairs as part of their services.
+In order to complete the repairs, Asurion Experts (technicians) are required to pick up parts to bring to customers’ homes.
+To accomplish this, Experts go to their nearest Forward Stocking Locations (FSLs) to pick up ordered parts and transport them to various job sites.
+FSL operators receive the shipments of parts, scan them into inventory, and then organize them into ready-to-go boxes so it is a quick and smooth transition when the Expert arrives to retrieve the order.

 Challenge

-My challenge was to design a more efficient and organized pick pack system for appliance parts to be used in FSL’s.
-Two important considerations were to keep it similar to the current cell phone packing system and to update the UI to Asurion’s newer design patterns.
-The current system can sometimes get confusing with tracking and packing parts for the Experts, and there are many opportunities to improve the user experience.
+My challenge was to design an efficient and organized pick pack system for appliance parts to be used in FSLs.
+Two important parameters established in our meetings were to keep the new design similar to an existing cell phone packing tool while also updating the UI to Asurion’s new design patterns.
+The predecessor pick pack system for appliance parts was very manual, paper driven, and prone to human error, however created ample opportunity for improvement.

 Solution

 After numerous meetings and iterations, we designed a simple and intuitive system for FSL operators to easily locate, scan, pack, and organize appliance parts.
-With the new system, the FSL’s can accept part returns and pack them again for future service jobs.
+With the new system, the FSLs could accept returned parts, place them back into inventory, and eventually pack them again for future service jobs.

 Role